Your Cart is Empty

 What makes this Costa Rican red honey coffee special?

-The Centroamericano H1 brings Ethiopian floral complexity into a stable, reliable plant - you'll taste this as distinct violet and cherry aromatics that are consistent from crop to crop.
-Red honey processing amplifies these aromatics: the mucilage layer stays intact during 18-24 day shade-drying, creating enzymatic activity (essentially, controlled fruit fermentation) that develops the cherry and violet notes you'll taste.
+The Centroamericano H1 brings Ethiopian floral complexity into a stable, reliable plant.
+We taste violet and cherry aromatics that hold up across brewing methods.
+Red honey processing amplifies these aromatics: the mucilage layer stays intact during 18-24 day shade-drying, creating enzymatic activity (essentially, controlled fruit fermentation) that develops the dynamic flavor profile we find in the cup.

-We developed this as a light-medium roast (end temp 402°F, 11:30 roast duration) to preserve delicate floral notes while bringing out the chocolate and caramel sweetness that supports the red honey's syrupy body.
-Drop it earlier and the body isn't there; push it darker and you lose delicate florals.
-This is the roast profile where we found balance on the cupping table.
+We developed this as a light-medium roast (end temp 402°F, 11:30 roast duration) to preserve the violet florals while bringing out the chocolate and caramel sweetness that supports the red honey's syrupy body.
+Drop it earlier and the body isn't there; roast it darker and the florals collapse.
+This is the roast profile where we found balance.

 Worker ownership drives coffee innovation at Aquiares.

 When our co-founder Christopher Pierce visited Aquiares Estate in 2022, he documented the homeownership programs and carbon-negative agroforestry systems that make this year-over-year reliability possible.
-This stability means the coffee performs consistently - whether you're still dialing in your technique or brewing with confidence, you're starting with reliably excellent beans.
+This stability means the coffee performs consistently, whether you're still dialing in your technique or brewing with confidence.

 Competition coffee that doesn't require competition skills.

-The Centroamericano's red honey processing imparts enough body and inherent sweetness that you'll taste the cherry and chocolate notes even if you're just learning to brew.
-And if you want to explore the subtle shifts - like how your brew temperature modulates the violet florals and orange citrus notes - this coffee rewards that attention without punishing small mistakes.
+The Centroamericano's red honey processing carries enough body and inherent sweetness that the cherry and chocolate come through even when you're still learning to brew.
+And if you want to explore the subtle shifts, like how brew temperature pushes the violet florals or the orange citrus forward, this coffee rewards that attention without punishing small mistakes.

-Aquiares Estate defines ethically-sourced, competition-quality coffee that's earned its place on our menu year after year - you'll taste what makes it special whether you're a seasoned brewer or just beginning your coffee journey.
+Aquiares Estate has earned its place on our menu year after year through carbon-negative agroforestry, worker homeownership, and consistent cup quality that holds up whether you're a seasoned brewer or just beginning to dial in.

 Brewing Guides